Welcome to Learning From Examples

 I spend my time reading and writing my way through a PhD at the Department of History and Philosophy of Science at the University of Cambridge.
 I’m also a postgraduate fellow at the Leverhulme Centre for the Future of Intelligence, and used to work on ethics and policy at Google DeepMind.
 Thanks to the support of Emergent Ventures, I’m writing a book about the history of AI.

 My portfolio is here, my personal website is here, and my academic page is here.
 Feel free to get in touch with me at hswlaw [at] protonmail [dot] com if you want to chat.
-You can also catch me on LinkedIn and X (especially the latter, where I spend far too much time).
+You can also catch me on LinkedIn and X.